As is the case throughout the US, the schooling system in Baltimore is divided into three levels:

 Private schools in Baltimore

+There are a number of good private schools in Baltimore.
 In general, private schools perform better academically than the average public school.
-Students have access to modern facilities and have greater opportunities to explore extra-curricular pursuits such as sport and music to a higher level.
+Students have access to better facilities and have greater opportunities to explore extracurricular pursuits such as sports and music to a higher level.

 The downside of choosing to attend a private school is, of course, the cost.
-Parents who opt to send their children to a private school will also need to budget for several additional expenses such as uniforms, textbooks, and extra-curricular lessons, as well as various field trips.
+Parents who opt to send their children to a private school will also need to budget for several additional expenses such as uniforms, textbooks, and extracurricular lessons, as well as various field trips.

 International schools in Baltimore